mahlas-network/mahlas-network.github.io/parts/uncategorized/newMahlas.md

 ### Documentation

-Every mahlas can decide how the process will be reported and to whom.
+* Every mahlas can decide how the process will be reported and to whom.
+* Will the Mahlas have a memory?
+If so how?

 # Short Examples